SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 To improve the security of Cumulocity IoT, in a future release 10.15+ the administrator password when creating a new tenant will be validated according to the tenant policy selected.
 If no policy is selected, the password will be validated according to the options set in the parent tenant.

+##### Improved security for OAI-Secure users

+With the 10.16+ release, when an administrator changes permissions inside a role, users who have this specific role assigned and use OAI-Secure will be logged out.

+The purpose of this measure is to enhance security and to make sure that all OAI-Secure users have access to the relevant information in Cumulocity IoT, without compromising secure access to the information.

+Basic authentication users will not be affected by this change.

 ### SDK changes